Working to make government more effective

 “I know the title was the same, but my role [as deputy prime minister] bore absolutely no relationship to John Prescott or Michael Heseltine.
 Because it was just a very brutal symmetry.
 The Coalition Government couldn’t do anything unless both sides agreed.
 So we had to set up from scratch something which Whitehall has never done before, and certainly has not done since, which is create a sort of two-headed, bicephalous way of making decisions.”

 Outside of coalition, the relative strength of the deputy prime minister or first secretary of state depends on their relationship with the prime minister.
-As first secretaries of state Lord Mandelson and Damian Green were, in particular, known for acting as fixers for the prime minister, as was David Lidington as Theresa May’s Chancellor of the Duchy of Lancaster.
+As first secretaries of state Lord Mandelson and Damian Green were, in particular, known for acting as fixers for the prime minister, as was David Lidington as Theresa May’s chancellor of the Duchy of Lancaster.
 Other prime ministers have relied on their chancellor as a second in command.

 Related content